E8 lattice: Hamming code

 Applying this construction a Type II self-dual code gives an even, unimodular lattice.
 In particular, applying it to the Hamming code H(8,4) gives an E_{8} lattice.
 It is not entirely trivial, however, to find an explicit isomorphism between this lattice and the lattice Γ_{8} defined above.

+Tetracode

+The E_{8} lattice can also be constructed as a four-dimensional lattice over the complex numbers using the tetracode T, a two-dimensional subspace of (F_{3})^{4} generated by the vectors (0,1,1,1) and (1,0,1,2).